KristianColville1/raza-noodles/README.md

 <details>
 <summary>Hamburger Menu</summary>
 <br>
-This was a fun feature to make.
+This was a fun feature to create.

 I'm proud of the fact that it's all HTML5 and CSS3.
+I could have used a script for this with bootstrap but I felt the purpose of this project for myself as the developer was to stretch my coding muscles in HTML5 and CSS3.

-Users with smaller screens (768px wide and below) can use a hamburger menu with this feature.
+Users with smaller screens (881px wide and below) can use a hamburger menu with this feature.

     When there are several menu selections, it helps the website maintain structural integrity.
+I have multiple menu options available to the user.
+It was needed if I wanted to be able attempt to make it responsive.

 ![Hamburger Menu](/assets/images/features/hamburger-one.png)
 ![Hamburger Menu](/assets/images/features/hamburger-two.png)